Step 2: Set up Postman - Amazon Pinpoint

 Now that you've created a user that's able to access the Amazon Pinpoint API, you can set up Postman.
 In this section, you create one or more environments in Postman.
 Next, you import a collection that contains a request template for each of the operations in the Amazon Pinpoint API.

-Step 2.1: Create Postman environments
+Step 2.1: Create Postman workspace

 In Postman, an environment is a set of variables that are stored as key-value pairs.
-You can use environments to quickly change the configuration of the requests that you make through Postman, without having to change the API requests themselves.
+You can use environments to change the configuration of the requests that you make through Postman, without having to change the API requests themselves.

 In this section, you create at least one environment to use with Amazon Pinpoint.
 Each environment that you create contains a set of variables that are specific to your account in a single AWS Region.
-If you use the procedures in this section to create more than one environment, you can easily change between Regions by choosing a different environment from the Environment menu in Postman.
+If you use the procedures in this section to create more than one environment, you can change between Regions by choosing a different environment from the Environment menu in Postman.

 To create an environment